 While some consumers are calling for a class action, AndroGel lawsuits will likely proceed on an individual basis.
 Class action lawsuits are typically reserved for instances in which a large number of consumers have suffered minor losses, such as the cost of replacing an appliance; however, attorneys believe that men are suited for individual lawsuits because they have incurred substantial losses, which may include costly medical bills.

 Were you or a loved one injured after using AndroGel or another form of prescription testosterone?
-If so, the attorneys working with ClassAction.org would like to hear from you today.
+If so, ClassAction.org would like to hear from you today.
 To see if you may be able to file a lawsuit, fill out our free case review form.

 You can read one of the complaints below:

 Following the publication of several medical studies showing that testosterone gel users have a significantly higher risk of suffering heart attacks or strokes… More

 Following the FDA's announcement that it will be reassessing the safety of prescription testosterone products, Abbot Laboratories Inc. and AbbVie Inc., the companies that manufacture… More